openethereum/openethereum.github.io/External-Address-Format-(SS58).md

 base58encode ( concat ( <address-type>, <address>, <checksum> ) )
 ```

-This is, the concatenated byte series of address type, address and checksum then passed into a base-58 encoder.
+That is, the concatenated byte series of address type, address and checksum then passed into a base-58 encoder.
 The `base58encode` function is exactly as [defined](https://en.wikipedia.org/wiki/Base58) in Bitcoin and IPFS, using the same alphabet as both.

 ## Address Type